What is Faceted Navigation?

 Is there a hierarchical order of how faceted are appended to your URLs?
 (Color facets are always first, and size facets are always second, for example.)
 If you know these details, you’ll have an easier time locating duplicate pages.

 Remember our weddings shoes example form earlier.
-With an ecommerce site that sells shoes, the wedding shoes category page URL may look something like this:
+With a site that sells shoes, the wedding shoes category page URL may look something like this:

 If a site visitor applies a color facet, the URL would look like this: